kenherring/ablunit-test-runner/README.md

 This is my first VSCode extension, and my first TypeScript project.
 I'm sure there are many ways to improve the code, and I welcome any feedback.
 I'm also open to collaboration for anyone who might wish to contribute.

-Quality code, and thus unit testing, is my passion.
+Quality code is my passion.
+Unit testing is an important component of ensuring code remains functional when future changes are made.
 I hope this extension helps others to embrace [TDD](https://en.wikipedia.org/wiki/Test-driven_development) and improve their code.

 ## 🌴 Features